📌 Overview

 Counter Cache Maintenance for Frequently Updated Counters

-Rails supports counter_cache columns (Blog post) as a running counter, kept updated at write time.
+Rails supports counter_cache columns (Blog post) as a running counter, which is kept updated at write time.

-Aura Frames does something similar but keeps counter cache columns in a separate but related table.
+Aura Frames does something similar but keeps counter cache columns in a separate but related table (plus counters in Memcached, see below).
 This reduces contention and places the churn more on a separate utility table.

 Using Memory Key Value Cache Stores